PoCInnovation/InterPlanetaryCloud/.github/getting-started.md

 - Final Report
   > **:warning: It's checklist must be completed before starting a new sprint :warning:**

-Additional informations are written in the milestones's checklists.
+Additional information is written in the milestones's checklists.
 Read them carefully !

 ### Issues

 Create all the required issues of a sprint before starting it.
-Once the sprint started, no issue linked to it should be create.
+Once the sprint started, no issue linked to it should be created.

 **Each issue must be linked to a milestone and a GitHub project, have the right labels and be assigned to someone.**